 The last place to find free 4K stock footage is YouTube.
 As the biggest video-sharing website, YouTube owns numerous royalty-free stock videos and music videos.
 Just enter “4K stock video” in the search box and you will get the matching results.
 Find the one you like, and download it to your device.

 If you are not a premium member, you can use a third-party YouTube downloader like MiniTool Video Converter.
 It can download YouTube videos in MP4, WEBM, MP4 and WAV formats.
-Go to its official website, download and install this free YouTube downloader.

 Want to know more free stock footage sites?
 Check out this post: Top 15 Websites to Download Free Stock Footage with No Watermark